Moin84/Moin84/README.md

-- Hi, I'm Moin, a Machine Learning Enthusiast.
+- Hi, I'm Moin, an enthusiastic researcher with a strong interest in quantum computation and data science.
+Currently delving into quantum simulation and its applications, aiming to contribute to advancing computational and analytical techniques.
+Open to collaborations that explore innovative solutions in these fields.